bren007pie/NPC_Racer/docs/NPC_Racer_Code_Doc.md

 - Optimizing to see how fast we can make it go
 - Allow make_empty_maze_file() to define name of the empty maze (would need to be checked) and location to write to (would need to check if it exists).
 - Have mazes be generated in the program or at least auto parse other mazes
+- Constructors and setters where you can make empty maze with a constructor and add elements to it through object setters.
+- Have maze store the char map

 ### Hand-in Checklist